East Melbourne Hebrew Congregation

-The East Melbourne Hebrew Congregation (ק"ק מקוה ישראל), also known as East Melbourne Shule, East Melbourne Synagogue, Melbourne City Synagogue or City of Melbourne Synagogue is a historically significant Jewish congregation in East Melbourne, Victoria, Australia.
+The East Melbourne Hebrew Congregation (ק"ק מקוה ישראל), also known as East Melbourne Shule, East Melbourne Synagogue, Melbourne City Synagogue or City of Melbourne Synagogue is an Orthodox Jewish congregation and historically significant synagogue, located in East Melbourne, Victoria, Australia.
 The synagogue, consecrated in 1877, is the oldest in Melbourne.

 History

 The congregation was formed in 1857 under the leadership of Reverend Moses Rintel following his leave from the Melbourne Hebrew Congregation.
 Initially named Mikveh Israel Melbourne Synagogue, it was provided with a government land grant in 1859 on the corner of Little Lonsdale Street and Stephen Street (today Exhibition Street) in Melbourne's City Centre.
 A small synagogue was erected on the site in 1860.
 The congregation consisted primarily of Rintel's followers, including German and Eastern-European Jews who lived in Melbourne's inner-city suburbs within walking distance of the synagogue.

 Seeking new premises, the congregation received government permission to sell its property in 1870.
 It moved to a new site on Albert Street, East Melbourne, where a new synagogue building was consecrated in 1877.
 Rintel served the congregation until his death in 1880.

 Notable members of the congregation included Sir Isaac Isaacs and Sir John Monash.
 Monash celebrated his Bar Mitzvah at the synagogue and also sang in its choir.

 In March 1977 the synagogue's centenary was celebrated with a special service led by Rabbi M. Honig.

+On 4 July 2025, a 34-year-old Toongabbie man set fire to the entrance of the building with 20 people inside after failing to gain access to the inside of the synagogue.
+The man had earlier rang the synagogue's doorbell before moving against the wall of the synagogue with a petrol bomb, waiting for the doors to open.
+After the doors did not open, the man rang the bell a second time, before pouring a flammable liquid on the front door of the building and setting it on alit before fleeing the scene on foot.